MeghaJJadhav/ThreatTorch/README.md

 Motivation

 With the increasing frequency and sophistication of cyberattacks, traditional security methods are not always enough.
-Intrusion Detection Systems (IDS) help detect and prevent malicious activities.

-The motivation behind ThreatTorch was to:
+Intrusion Detection Systems (IDS) help detect and prevent malicious activities.The motivation behind ThreatTorch was to:

-Learn how data science and ML techniques can be used for cybersecurity.
+1) Learn how data science and ML techniques can be used for cybersecurity.

-Perform realistic analysis of IDS datasets.
+2) Perform realistic analysis of IDS datasets.

-Compare multiple classification models to identify the most effective one.
+3) Compare multiple classification models to identify the most effective one.

-Build a working prototype of an IDS webapp for demonstration purposes.
+4) Build a working prototype of an IDS webapp for demonstration purposes.

 Tech Stack